unpoller/unpoller.github.io/documentation/docs/install/macos.md

 title: MacOS
 ---

-This page assumes that you have decided to install UniFi Poller on to an existing Linux operating system.
+This page assumes that you have decided to install UniFi Poller on to an existing macOS operating system.

 ## Before this

 Make sure you have set up a user on your controller for UniFi Poller to poll.
-You must have a working (and supported) version of Grafana (though see the Plugins section below) and at least one of InfluxDB or Prometheus.
+You must have a working (and supported) version of [Grafana](../dependencies/grafana) and at least one of [InfluxDB](../dependencies/influxDB) or [Prometheus](../dependencies/prometheus).
 If you don't have then, follow these instructions for installing [InfluxDB](../dependencies/influxdb) and [Grafana](../dependencies/grafana).

 ## Installation

 1. Install [Homebrew](https://brew.sh/)
 2. `brew install golift/mugs/unifi-poller`
 3. Edit the config file after installing the brew.
-See the page [Config file and Environment variables](../install/configuration) for more information
+See [Application Configuration](../install/configuration) for more information
 ```
 nano /usr/local/etc/unifi-poller/up.conf
 ```